loonwerks/formal-methods-workbench-updates/README.md

 annex clauses placed directly in an AADL package.
 The verification results are then displayed in a view labeled Assurance Case.

+## BriefCASE

+BriefCASE is a collection formal system modeling and transformation tools supporting and developed by the DARPA CASE program.

 ## JKind Model Checker Plug-in

 Packages the [JKind](https://github.com/agacek/jkind) model checker